 If the furnace is having trouble turning on or is not producing heat, you can try the following things:

 - Examine the circuit breaker: If it is in the OFF position, try switching it ON.

 - Check the thermostat settings: Ensure that the thermostat is set to a ‘heat’ setting and the fan setting is off.

 - Replace air filter: A clogged air filter will hinder a furnace’s working.
 Replace it regularly.

 - Inspect the vents and registers: Sometimes the vents and registers get accidentally closed.
 Open up the vents if the warm air from the furnace doesn’t reach you.

 If the power is on, the thermostat is working, and the air filter is not clogged, there must be some other issue that needs to be handled by a technician.
 The absence of fuel can also cause the furnace to not work.
 In that case, a technician can refill the tank so that your furnace is functional again.

 It is strongly advised that you don’t try to repair the furnace on your own.
 It might be extremely dangerous to do so.

 Here are some other services to check:

-GE Home Services is a trustworthy option to choose if you are looking for furnace repair Phoenix.
+GE Home Services LLC is a trustworthy option to choose if you are looking for heating repair Phoenix.
 It is a one-stop service for all your HVAC needs.